viictoo/OctAPI/README.md

 - **Postman Export Command**: Added a command that exports API routes as an importable Postman JSON collection, including method, full path, and path parameters.
 - **Koa Route Extraction**: Fixed Koa route extraction by enhancing method detection and prefix handling to avoid mistaking database calls for routes.
 - **Copy Button Bug**: Fixed an issue where the copy button would disappear after being clicked.

-### v0.3.0 - 2025-03-04
-- **Favorite Routes Management**: Added support for starring routes with persistence and toggle functionality, and introduced a command to clear favorite routes with updated UI and improved layout.
-- **Refactored Command Handling**: Removed unused commands for opening routes and copying route paths.

 ---